Triumphs and unfinished business: SEC Chair Gary Gensler's first three years

 Eliminating conflicts from AI

 The proposal has since been sent back for redrafting.
 Di Florio said he thinks AI regulation remains a priority.
-But he thinks chances are growing slim that Gensler will be the one pushing a new rule across the finish line.
+But he also believes chances are growing slim that Gensler will be the one pushing a new rule across the finish line.

 "I think the new administration will want to take a fresh look at the process and all feedback that came in from the industry and carefully think about the next steps before bringing anything forward in these areas," he said.

 Ben Marzouk, a partner in the Washington, D.C., offices of Eversheds Sutherland, said the SEC might even try an entirely different tack.
-With the U.S. Supreme Court having handed down decisions rolling back administrative agencies' rule-making authority, regulators' next move might be to try to bring under existing requirements.
+With the U.S. Supreme Court having handed down decisions rolling back administrative agencies' rule-making authority, regulators' next move might be to try to do something within existing conduct standards.

 Marzouk noted that the SEC's Regulation Best Interest already requires advisors to make sure any investment recommendation they're giving is in clients' best interest.
 The agency, he said, could simply try to extend its definition of "recommendation" to include advice dispensed by AI.